s-ccs/BSc2023_amica/README.md

 ## Instruction for a new student
 To run Amica.jl, you will need Julia: https://julialang.org/

-Please follow the following steps to test the Amica algorithm:
+Follow these steps in order to test the Amica algorithm:
 1. Open a terminal

 2. Download Amica.jl from https://github.com/s-ccs/Amica.jl